 Acquisition and integration costs include costs and professional fees incurred to identify, qualify, close and integrate the assets purchased and pending, as well as transactions that were not completed or we elected not to pursue.
-To date, in fiscal 2023, SVI has completed \$32.0 million of acquisitions, following closing \$241.1 million in acquisitions in fiscal 2022 and \$270.2 million of acquisitions in fiscal 2021.
+SVI completed \$94.6 million of acquisitions and announced an additional \$35.5 million of transactions that we expect to close in 2024, following completing \$241.1 million of acquisitions in fiscal 2022 and \$270.2 million of acquisitions in fiscal 2021.